UR-Field-Labs/landslide-ml-tutorial/README.md

 We then build a random forest model for landslides in Ecador.
 Open the [landslide_randomforest.Rmd](landslide_randomforest.Rmd) in RStudio and run each code block.

 A random forest model is a collection of decision trees.
 If you provide landslide input data and an indicator of landslide (yes/no), then a computer is capable of generating a decision tree to fit that data (e.g. if slope > 45, then landslide likely.
 If elevation > 1000 m then landslide likely...).
-A random forest is a collection of 100s of such decision trees.
-Given input data, the random forest asks each of its decision trees to gives its response, and then returns the popular vote (landslide yes/no).
+A random forest is a collection of hundreds of such decision trees.
+Given input data, the random forest asks each of its decision trees to give a response, and then returns the popular vote (landslide yes/no).

 Random Forests are one of the most versatile and robust machine learning models out there, and quite simple to build compared to the intense neural network models.